 - (3) The third tranche of the Cash Consideration (the "Third Tranche") of €15.0 million shall be payable upon achievement of trailing revenues from sales or services contracts of the Senhance System of at least €25.0 million over a calendar quarter. - (4) The fourth tranche of the Cash Consideration of €2.5 million shall be payable by December 31 of each year as reimbursement for certain debt payments made by Sofar under an existing Sofar loan agreement in such year, with payments beginning as of December 31, 2016.
-As of June 30, 2017 and December 31, 2016, the Company had paid €1.1 million of the fourth tranche.
+As of September 30, 2017 and December 31, 2016, the Company had paid €1.1 million of the fourth tranche.

 The Third Tranche will be payable even if the Second Tranche is not then payable.
 In addition, the Second Tranche and Third Tranche payments will be accelerated in the event that (i) the Company or TransEnterix International is acquired, (ii) the Company significantly reduces or suspends selling efforts of the Senhance System, or (iii) the Company acquires a business that offers alternative products that are directly competitive with the Senhance System.
+Payments of the fourth tranche of contingent consideration was \$395,000 for the three months ended September 30, 2017.

 Under the Purchase Agreement, 10% of the Securities Consideration was held in escrow to support Sofar's representations and warranties under the Purchase Agreement.
 In accordance with a related escrow agreement, the escrowed shares were released in September 2016.
-The Company, a subsidiary and Sofar also entered into a Security Agreement, which provides that 10% of the membership interests of TransEnterix Italia have a lien placed thereon by and in favor of Sofar to support the Company's representations and warranties under the Purchase Agreement.
-The security interest period is twenty-four months after the closing of the Senhance Acquisition.
+The Company, a subsidiary and Sofar also entered into a Security Agreement, which provided that 10% of the membership interests of TransEnterix Italia had a lien placed thereon by and in favor of Sofar to support the Company's representations and warranties under the Purchase Agreement.
+The security interest period was twenty-four months after the closing of the Senhance Acquisition and expired on September 21, 2017.